modulix/gwsgi/README.md

 This Python server is designed to be run as system service with a httpd frontend.

-This server, compatible with Python2 and Python3 use gevent lib.
+This server is compatible with Python2 and Python3 and use gevent lib.
 ## Installation
 First, you need to copy bin directory files to a new directory (/var/www/bin in this doc).
 ### Daemon Home